tbssnch/brooklyn-max/README.md

-# Brooklyn Rail
+# TriMet Transit Tracker
-### An application designed to view the scheduled MAX time for a specific stop.
+### An application designed to show incoming arrivals for TriMet stops.
 ### **By Tyler Bussanich**

 ## Description

-A simple application to show the next MAX trains in the Brooklyn neighborhood
+This application allows the user to view incoming arrival times for the bus/MAX through nearby stops in the area or entering any TriMet Stop ID.
+The application also has a feature to view the exact position of the incoming bus/MAX on Google Maps.